Sketchware-Pro/Sketchware-Pro/README.md

 | `a.a.a.yq`      | Organizes Sketchware projects' file paths    |

 > [!TIP]
-> You can also check the `mod` package, which contains the majority of contributors' changes.
+> You can also check the `mod` package, which contains the majority of contributors changes.

 ## Contributing